Jesse Bushyhead: Removal to Indian Territory

 The group led by Bushyhead followed the same northern route taken by the group led by Evan Jones.
 The route led them north through Tennessee and Kentucky to an Ohio River crossing at Golconda, Illinois, then west to cross the Mississippi River near Cape Girardeau, Missouri.
 After that, they turned southwest to Indian Territory.
 At the start of the trek, the group numbered 950 people.
-During the journey, the group experienced 8 deaths and 6 births, including that of one of his daughters, Eliza Missouri Bushyhead, so that 898 arrived safely at their destination on February 23, 1839.
+During the journey, the group experienced 38 deaths and 6 births, including that of one of his daughters, Eliza Missouri Bushyhead, the rest arrived safely at their destination on February 23, 1839.

-The trek terminated at a place Bushyhead called Pleasant Hill, about 4 mi north of the present day town of Westville, Oklahoma and about 70 mi from Fort Smith, Arkansas.
+The trek terminated at a place Bushyhead called Pleasant Hill, about 4 mi north of the present day town of Westville, Oklahoma, and about 70 mi from Fort Smith, Arkansas.
 The Cherokees called the place "Breadtown" because food rations were distributed there.
 Later, they named the place "Baptist Mission."